-The shape of soap bubbles
+The color of soap bubbles

 One of the fascinating things about soap bubble structures is that it always minimizes its surface.